build2/README/roadmap.md

 The aim of this document is to lay out the current `build2` project roadmap.

-We divide all planned features or *areas or work* into three categories:
+We divide all planned features or *areas of work* into three categories:
 *"Strategic/Foundational"*, *"Important"*, and *"Nice to Have"*.
 Normally, we try to make progress on at least one Strategic/Foundational area in every release, though sometimes we have cleanup releases where the primarily focus